samueljon/homeassistant_os_install_libvirt/README.md

 ### Through the Cockpit Administrative interface

 Centos and RHEL servers have a nice administrative interface called cockpit which you can use to examine your virtual appliance that is available at https://vm.host.tld:9090 if you have enabled it to run.
 You can start the web interface through command line with `systemctl enable --now cockpit.socket` if it is not running.
+You will find the virtual machine under the **Virtual Machines** under the left sidebar.

 ### Through the command line